loryruta/async_torchwindow/README.md

 - **No GIL lock**

   Differently from the cited alternatives, `async_torchwindow` allows to start the window asynchronously w.r.t. the caller thread (a Python thread).
-The callee thread is started from native code and thus won't interfere with the GIL lock, allowing Python to perform parallel tasks at full speed.
+The visualization thread is started from native code and thus won't interfere with the GIL lock, allowing Python to perform parallel tasks at full speed.

-> ***NOTE:** This library was developed quickly (1 day) for personal use and, as such, lacks proper testing.
+> ***NOTE:** This library was developed quickly for personal use and, as such, lacks proper testing.
 > If found useful, issues and PRs are warmly welcomed.*

-Tested on:
-- Ubuntu 22.04

 ## Build and Install